What is Preventive Care?

 - Early detection of medical problems, illnesses, and diseases helps your doctor provide proactive care and treatment

 - Routine care can help you stay focused on your own health goals

 How do you know what preventive care you need and when?

-Your primary care provider can help you coordinate what tests and shots are right for you.
+Your PCP can help you coordinate what tests and shots are right for you.
 They may consider things like family history, age, sex, current health status, and more.

 Preventive care is often covered 100% by your health plan and offers many benefits, both in cost and health.
 If you have questions about what’s covered and not covered, or when you should have certain tests done, make sure to ask your doctor.

 This information is for educational purposes only.
 It is not medical advice.
 Always consult your doctor for appropriate examinations, treatment, testing, and care recommendations.
 Any third party content is the responsibility of such third party.
 Cigna does not endorse or guarantee the accuracy of any third party content and is not responsible for such content.
 Your access to and use of this content is at your sole risk.

 I want to...

 Secure Member Sites